Pragesh-yadav/moive-app/README.md

 Node express application Application which contains get and post api step to run app go to credence-app folder and run below command pre-requisite

-# nodejs should be install
+# nodejs and mongo should be install
+Run below command to run application
 # npm install
 # npm start